+The Healthy Soul Food Recipes Guide is your answer to transforming your traditional recipes into healthy adaptations.
 Warning, your Grandma's recipes may be hazardous to your health.
 It's a known fact that those mouthwatering recipes that were handed down from generation to generation contain some unwanted ingredients that don't mix well with today's lifestyle.

 So what is a cook to do about this unfortunate situation?
-The quick answer is use healthy soul food recipes that remove or reduce bad cholesterols, fats, sodium and sugars.
+The quick answer is use healthy soul food recipes that remove or reduce bad cholesterol's, fats, sodium's, and sugars.
 I know what you're thinking at this point, if you've experienced some great tasting soul food and know your way around the kitchen.
-My food will surely lose its flavor and appeal if I remove all the cholesterol, fat, sodium and sugar.
+Your saying, my foods will surely lose flavor and appeal if I remove all the cholesterol, fat, sodium, and sugar.

-For the tips and techniques I'm going to explain to be effective, you must proceed very cautiously...more to follow on this subject.
+For the tips and techniques I'm going to explain, to be effective, you must proceed very cautiously...more to follow on this subject.
 But for now, let me tell you how to transform your traditional family recipe favorites into healthy soul food recipes.

-There are numerous ways to reduce the cholesterol, fat, sodium and sugar in your favorite recipes.
+There are numerous ways to reduce the cholesterol, fat, sodium, and sugar in your favorite recipes.
 The secret to reworking your old recipe into a new healthier recipe is substitution of ingredients and a change in your cooking methods.
 Use the following simple and easy cooking methods and substitutions to make healthier adaptations of your favorite soul food meals.

 Now back to the more to follow subject.
 The key to preparing healthy soul food recipes is not to go cold turkey all at once.
 You have to ease your way into the process and only make small changes until you are comfortable with the taste of the newly prepared food.

 Healthy Soul Food Recipes Practical Example: